1. Help Center

 How do you optimize for quality of visits and overall revenue?

 When your destination's occupancy exceeds 60% during your peak visitation months, Zartico recommends focusing efforts on increasing the quality of visit.
-Within Zartico's lodging data, this is measured by Average Stay Value, which is calculated by multiplying the Average Length of Stay by the Average Daily Rate.
+Within Zartico's lodging data, this is measured by Average Stay Value, which is calculated by dividing the total revenue by the number of check-ins.
 The first group of insights show the average stay value for your top 10 markets and your overall stay value year over year.
 The second group of insights break down the Average Stay value by market, by month, and ADR trends to assess whether different origin markets have differing lodging spend patterns.

 How do travelers to your destination book their trips?